 Symptoms can be experienced as mild, moderate or severe and can appear suddenly after birth or gradually in the weeks or even months of the first year (perinatal period).

-1 in 20 men experiences depression during their partner’s pregnancy, and 1 in 10 experience PND and/or PNA.
+1 in 20 men experiences depression during their partner’s pregnancy, and 1 in 10 experience postnatal depression and/or postnatal anxiety.
 Dads often find it difficult to talk about their feelings because they feel they need to be there to hold the family together.
 For dads who are struggling, reaching out to get help can take some courage, but it is the best thing to do for his family.

 Adjusting to change